tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-As expected, all the variables are positively associated.
+The chart confirm our guess was right.
+All the variables are positively associated.
 Larger values of one variable are associated with larger values of the other.
 For example, longer fish are usually taller, wider, and heavier.

 There's a another very interesting finding here.
 Some relationships are linear, while others are not.
 For example, Height and Width show a linear pattern, but Height and Weight don't.

-What's even more curious is there seems to be clouds of points that are well separated from each other.
+What's even more curious is there seems to be clouds of points that are very well separated from each other.
 What can this be?
-Let's explore a little more!
+Let's double-click on it!

+**Note:** Highlight individual scatterplots when saying "Height and Width" and "Height and Weight".
+Even better, draw a straight and a curved line on each.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->